 Why manufacturers need BIM

-BIM is revolutionising purchasing decisions.
-Professionals – and Governments – from all around the world are making BIM mandatory.
+BIM is revolutionizing purchasing decisions.
+Many professionals, states, federal departments, and cities have encouraged or mandated the use of BIM.
 So, ensuring that your products can be specified as components of a BIM project is critical for keeping your business in the purchase cycle.

 BIM isn’t a matter of “if”.
 It’s not a matter of “when”.
 It’s a matter of now.
 Here’s why:

 BIM adoption is accelerating.
 More and more designers, architects, engineers, and contractors are awakening to the perks of working with BIM: it speeds up the design process, enables smoother coordination, saves money, and saves the planet.

 But what does all of this have to do with you as a manufacturer?
 It trickles down into one core thing: giving your audience what they need, which are BIM objects to populate their BIM projects.
 Icons of Denmark’s CEO explains how BIM (and the BIMobject marketplace) works to build business value:

 "The ability to reach the right audience and deepen their experience with Icons by servicing their need for BIM models in a simple and convenient way, is a huge benefit and value-add for us.”